appwrite/templates/node/payments-with-stripe/README.md

 Sample `200` Response:

-In case of `customer.subscription.created` event, it gives user `subscriber` label.
-In case of `customer.subscription.deleted` event, it takes `subscriber` label away from user.
+In case of `checkout.session.completed` event, document for the order is created in Appwrite Database.

 ```json
 { "success": true }